tbebekis/Study-AspNetCore-9x-MVC-WebApi-EFCore/Docs/MVC/StaticFilesAndFileProviders.md

 The `IWebHostEnvironment` interface provides the following properties.

 - `ContentRootPath`.
 A string.
 By default it is the absolute physical path to the folder containing the application executable, e.g. `C:\MyApp`.
 - `ContentRootFileProvider`.
-A [IFileProvider](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.fileproviders.ifileprovider) interface of a `File Provider` pointing at `ContentRootPath`.
+A [IFileProvider](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.fileproviders.ifileprovider) interface of a `File Provider` pointing to the3 `ContentRootPath`.
 - `WebRootPath`.
 A string.
 By default it is the absolute physical path to the `wwwroot` folder of the application, e.g. `C:\MyApp\wwwwroot`.
 - `WebRootFileProvider`.
-A [IFileProvider](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.fileproviders.ifileprovider) interface of a `File Provider` pointing at `WebRootPath`.
+A [IFileProvider](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.fileproviders.ifileprovider) interface of a `File Provider` pointing to the `WebRootPath`.

-The above root paths can be changed using the `UseContentRoot()` and `UseWebRoot` extension methods found in [HostingAbstractionsWebHostBuilderExtensions](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.hosting.hostingabstractionswebhostbuilderextensions) class.
+The above root paths can be changed using the `UseContentRoot()` and `UseWebRoot()` extension methods found in [HostingAbstractionsWebHostBuilderExtensions](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.hosting.hostingabstractionswebhostbuilderextensions) class.

 ```
 public static void Main(string[] args)